List of national flowers: Canada

 Many Canadian flags and coats-of-arms have floral emblems on them.
 The flag of Montreal has four floral emblems.
 On the right side of the flag of Saskatchewan overlapping both green and gold halves is the western red lily, the provincial floral emblem.
 The coat of arms of Port Coquitlam has the city's floral emblem, the azalea, displayed on a collar.
 The coat of arms of Prince Edward Island displays lady's slippers, the floral emblem of the island.
 When coat of arms of Nova Scotia were reassumed in 1929, the trailing arbutus or mayflower, the floral emblem of Nova Scotia, was added.

 Mexico

 The national flower of Mexico is the dahlia (Dahlia pinnata).

 United States

 In 1986, President Ronald Reagan signed legislation to make the rose the national floral emblem of the United States.
-In each of the U.S. states, state flowers and trees have also been adopted as symbols by state legislatures.
+Adopted as representative symbols by state legislatures, each of the 50 states has a state flower and tree.
+Each of the five inhabited territories, namely American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands, also have an official territory flower.